 May I deny visitation if I don't get child support?

 No. Unless there is a specific order from the court that says otherwise, child support and visitation are separate.
 You may not deny visitation just because child support has not been paid.
 The opposite is also true.
 Just because someone pays child support does not mean they are going to get visitation.

 May I ever deny or restrict visitation?

-What is the best way to decrease the effect on my child?
+What is the best way to decrease any negative effect of divorce on my child?